Words by Sarah

 We wanted the wedding to feel like a warm family get together, rustic and boho.
 We didn’t have a specific ‘theme’ but knew we wanted it to a little bit rustic/boho and have loads of native flowers and foliage.
 Plus bulk fairy lights for the evening!

-We went to find our dresses together.
-We went with our mums to Amanda Jayne Bridal, a small home-based second hand and consignment store.
+We went to find our dresses together with our mums to Amanda Jayne Bridal, a small home-based second hand and consignment store.
 Amanda was incredibly helpful as we each tried on a zillion dresses and eventually found the perfect ones.
 Stacey had a change of heart a few months later and went back for a more traditional dress, but kept the tea-length dress for the evening dancing as it showed off the sparkly gold shoes of her dreams.

 We asked our guests to contribute to a relatively simple menu that we created in place of a gift.
 Our friends brought curries, tacos, corn cobs, and brownies.
 It was a really wholesome touch to the day.